shibotong/D2A/README.md

 This application is fully written in SwiftUI.
 * Follow Dota2 players and check their matches.
 * See item builds for each match.
-* ~~Support iOS and iPadOS~~
+* Support iOS and iPadOS
 * Support Widgets
 # Whats doing now
 * WatchOS app
 * MacOS app
 * ~~Localization~~
 * Try to build a TvOS app
-* You can use this application to learn SwiftUI.
-It uses only standard MVVM architecture.

 ## Credits
 API is based on [OpenDotaAPI](https://www.opendota.com), thank you!